U.S. birth rates drop as women wait to have babies

 American women are having fewer babies, and they're having them later in life, government figures released Tuesday show.
 Data collected by the National Center for Health Statistics — the Centers for Disease Control and Prevention's statistic arm — showed a sharp decline in fertility rates in recent years, with most women having an average of 1.3 babies and an increasing percentage giving birth at age 35 or older.

 According to the report, from 2015-2019, 56.7% of women aged 15-49 have had at least one child.
-As of 2019, the most recent year in which the fertility survey was conducted, birth rates have generally continued to increase for women aged 35–39, according to the CDC data.
+As of 2019, the most recent year included, birth rates have generally continued to increase for women aged 35–39, according to the CDC data.
 Birth rates also increased for women in their 40s from 1985 to 2019, data show.

 But, Gemmill said, this isn't necessarily a bad trend.